ConsolidatedSky/NEFARAM/README.md

 GPU : RTX2060 should get you 60 FPS almost everywhere.

-Increase your pagefile (recommended : 40 GB)
+Increase your pagefile (recommended : 40 GB).

 Size : 150 GB ( and another 150 for the downloads).
-Put the modlist on an SSD
+Put the modlist on an SSD please.

-Wide Screens not tested
+Wide Screens not tested.

 Made for keyboard playing.
 # Installation